Chicago/metalicious/README.md

 VALUES
 	('_username-to-be-added_', '_password_', 'user-first-name', 'user-last-name');
 ```
-Where the _italicized_ arguments will be inserted into the user account.
+Where the \_underscored\_ arguments will be inserted into the user account.

 Creating Business Functions
 ---------------------------